 , which is free and available to most U.S.-based nonprofits, organizations gain access to a host of additional branding and functionality options.
 The best tool is the linkable annotations

 , which allows you to create a button in your video that can link to an external website.
 So you can make a button in your video that says Donate Now! or Sign the Petition and you can direct viewers to a specific page on your website.

 7. Buy a handheld cameraor twofor the office.

 Youve probably seen those video cameras that look like cell phones.
 We use the Flip Video Camera

 (which offers a 2-for-1 deal for most nonprofits) and the Kodak Zi8.
 These little guys cost under $200 and theyre the type of thing you can give to interns, volunteers, or staff members and have them gather footage in the field.
 You may not have an immediate use for the material, but youll have the documentation you can incorporate into future videos.

 You track data for your mailings, for your events, and for your websites.
 Why wouldnt you track it for your videos as well?
 Using InsightYouTubes free backend analytics toolyou can dig into each video and see when people watched your video and how they discovered it.
 Did they watch an embedded version on your site?
 Did they watch it on a particular blog?
 Did they find it using specific search keywords?
 Determining these patterns will help you better plan and promote your next video.

-Michael Hoffman is the CEO of See3 Communications, an interactive marketing agency for nonprofits and causes.
-Contact him at 773-784-7333 or visit See3's website.
+Michael Hoffman is founder of See3 Communications, an interactive marketing agency for nonprofits and causes.
+Contact him at 773-784-7333.